2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 2 days in Heraklion

-Very close to the Lions, it’s possible to visit another example of Venetian architecture.
+A few meters from the fountain, it’s possible to visit another example of Venetian architecture.
 Now functioning as Heraklion’s Art Gallery, the former Basilica of Saint Mark is worth a stop in town.

 Another building to visit in the same area is the Church of Agios Titos, one of Crete’s most important buildings.